lachlanmcdonald/magicavoxel-shaders/README.md

 ![Shader preview](/img/slice_b.png?raw=true)

-The slide shaders removes one or more segments from the x, y or z axis.
+The slice shaders removes one or more segments from the x, y or z axis.
 All other rows are shuffled to full the available space.
 The first argument `c` is the coordinate of the segment you wish to remove and `count` is the number of rows.
 Note that `count` is optional and defaults to `1`.

 For example, in the first image above, the segments are removed with these two commands: